Herry Perry: Collections

-The London Transport Museum holds the largest public collection of Herry Perry's work, and regularly offers lectures and educational opportunities that include information about her travel posters.
+The London Transport Museum holds the largest public collection of Perry's work, and regularly offers lectures and educational opportunities that include information about her travel posters.
 The museum counts nearly one hundred of her works in its collections, including original maps, posters, and book illustrations.
 Her work can also be found at the Yale Center for British Art, the Museum of Modern Art, the Victoria and Albert Museum, and the University of the Arts London.